 Dress Pants: Dress pants must be khaki colored, with belt loops.
 Acceptable fabrics for the dress pants are cotton, polyester or poly-blend.
 A solid-colored black or dark brown dress belt must be worn with the dress pants.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Pants must reach to the shoe but may not drag on the ground.
 (No khaki jeans or dungarees.
-No utility loops or patch pockets, extra zippers, Velcro, or extra seams.)
+No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Neither oversized, baggy pants nor tight ("skinny") pants will be permitted.
-Pants should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).
+Pants should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games.

-Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option for students from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Shorts: Khaki walking shorts with are a uniform option for students throughout the school year.
 Acceptable fabrics for the shorts are cotton, polyester or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

-Footwear: Students may wear black or dark brown leather or simulated leather dress shoes in lace-up or loafer style (see examples in the Footwear document on our website).
+Footwear: Students may wear all black athletic shoes or black leather or simulated leather dress shoes in lace-up or loafer style (see examples in the Footwear document on our website).
 As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
-Cloth, canvas, plastic or athletic shoes are not uniform attire.
-Socks must be white or solid black, navy, or dark brown in color, extend above the ankle and be free of visible brand logos, patterns or decorations.
+Plastic shoes are not uniform attire.
+Socks must be solid black in color, extend at least two inches above the ankle at crew length and be free of visible brand logos, patterns or decorations.
 Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
-Middle school students may wear solid black athletic shoes.